adnanshaikh0202/Australia-Rainfall-Prediction-Model/README.md

   The outcome of the model will help improve the accuracy of weather forecasting, supporting timely decision-making in agriculture, safety planning, and other daily activities

+## Dataset

+- Date: Observation date
+- Location: City/town where the weather is recorded
+- MinTemp: Minimum temperature of the day
+- MaxTemp: Maximum temperature of the day
+- Rainfall: Amount of rainfall (mm)
+- Humidity9am, Humidity3pm: Humidity levels in the morning and afternoon
+- WindSpeed9am, WindSpeed3pm: Wind speed at different times
+- RainToday: Whether it rained today (Yes/No)
+- RainTomorrow: Target variable, indicates whether it will rain the next day (Yes/No)

+## Project Workflow

+1. Exploratory Data Analysis (EDA)
+2. Data Preprocessing
+3. Model Building
+4. Evaluation Metrics

+## Models used

+1. Logistic Regression
+2. Random Forest
+3. KNN Algorithm
+4. Decision Tree